csmertx/csmertx.github.io/content/pad.md

 - Tap the top left hamburger for categories.

-- Tap the top < to access light theme.
+- Tap the top right < to access light theme.

 - Tap the bottom right "^Top" to return to the top of the page.